LisaMacCarrigan/mapfam-capstone-project/README.md

 ### **Description**

-This is a proof of concept web application that allows a user to add basic point data to a map.
+MapFam is a proof of concept web application that allows a user to add basic point data to a map.
 Data points can include burial sites, properties (i.e. houses and business locations), and other locations deemed important to family members and close friends.
 This application provides individuals with a visual means to archive important locations for later reference.
 This application utilizes Drupal 7.x, contributed modules, and custom modules.

 ----
 ### **Specifications**